Institutions of Higher Learning and Fields of Study

 - University of Ulster

 The following is provided to give students a general idea about the universities and the fields of study Mitchell Scholars may pursue.
-Applicants are responsible for obtaining additional information about the institutions and programs which interest them by contacting those institutions directly.
-Prior to applying, prospective applicants should study the academic system of the institutions in order to determine if their plan of study is feasible, and that they have the undergraduate background for the programs which they propose.
+Applicants are responsible for obtaining additional information about the institutions and programs of interest to them by contacting those institutions directly.
+Prior to applying, prospective applicants should confirm that their plan of study is feasible, and that they have the undergraduate pre-requisites for the programs proposed in the application.

 EDUCATION IN IRELAND is a searchable database of programs available to international students.
 It is a tremendous resource and can aid in your research regarding program and university selection.
 In addition, each of the Irish and Northern Irish universities has a webpage listing the available one-year post-graduate programs at their schools.